 After nearly 15 years of struggle, needletime royalties are coming to performers (including producers and sessions musicians) involved in recording a song.
 Registration is free, so there is no reason not to do it.

-For those of you who create christian/gospel music, you may want to consider joining CCLI.
+For those of you who create Christian/gospel music, you may want to consider joining CCLI.
 CCLI license your material to churches (and others) who want to use it.
 They also license your lyrics separately, which is pretty cool.

 Seems obvious, but it is the bread and butter for many musicians.
-Get money via door deals, through online ticketing platforms (they will take a cut) or more established artists can insist on money upfront.
+Get money via door deals, through online ticketing platforms (they will take a cut) or more established artists can insist on money up front.
 Alternative love gigs = online gigs, house shows, and busking.

 Use an aggregator (CD Baby, Tunecore, etc.) and get your music online.
 Aggregators will put your music everywhere, for a small cut obviously, and you will make money every time your song/album is downloaded.

 Streaming is the new bully on the block.
-It is the fastest growing revenue source worldwide.
+It is the fastest-growing revenue source worldwide.
 Aggregators will get your music on popular streaming sites such as Deezer, Spotify, Apple Music or Google Play etc.

 Simple, sell your physical albums and make money!